-“Distributors really add a lot of value when they are the right fit for your business and you set clear expectations up front,” says Sandra Coffey, a Senior Business Advisor with BDC’s Advisory Services who specializes in strategic planning.
+“Distributors really add a lot of value when they are the right fit for your business and you set clear expectations up front,” says Sandra Coffey, an executive advisor with BDC’s Advisory Services who specializes in strategic planning.
 “They can make or break your entry into a market.
 They’re an important partner in your value chain.”

 She adds that it’s important to understand the pros and cons of working with a distributor versus going direct-to-market yourself.

 Selling through distributors is often best for novice exporters.
 You can take advantage of the intermediary’s established networks and knowledge of the target market.
 You don’t need to invest in your own infrastructure.
 Distributors may also offer additional services such as installation and returns.

 The downsides of working with a distributor are that you must share some of the margin and that you give up some control over distribution and branding.
 Also, distributors may potentially be selling your competitors’ products unless you have a strong brand and can demand exclusivity.

 Selling online now allows even smaller businesses to go direct to desirable export markets.
 However, having a strong logistics process—transportation, warehousing and shipping—is paramount to success.